electric-cloud/EC-WebSphere/help/procedures/ListClusterMembers/postface.md

 ### List Cluster Members

-To List Cluster Members in Flow interface, do these steps:
+To List Cluster Members in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.